Is it any wonder that the home of the biggest fashion event in Canada is also an incredible shopping destination?

 Hunting for vintage finds

 The words "back in style" are overheard so often in fashion circles, it's no wonder second-hand and vintage shops are so popular.
 If you like to make the old new again, here are a few places you might want to browse.

-If vintage to you can include items from the late 19th century, you may want to pay Gadabout a visit.
-Sifting through boxes and racks, you’ll come across really old curiosities mixed in with more modern clothing and accessories.
+If vintage to you can include items from the late 19th century, pay Gadabout a visit.
+Sifting through boxes and racks, you'll come across really old curiosities mixed in with more modern clothing and accessories.

 Rachel Sheehan, the owner of Penny Arcade Vintage, hand selects and restores each piece of clothing in the store.
 The intensive selection process makes for a boutique filled with pure gems for the aspiring '70s rock icon in your entourage.

 And if you like browsing as much as you like buying, head to the Black Market Vintage.
-In this 7,000-square-foot warehouse, everything—yes everything—is $10 or less.
-You might also want to check out one of Toronto’s many flea markets, which are full of vintage finds if you don’t mind the hunt.
+In this 2,130-square-metre warehouse, everything--yes everything--is $10 or less.
+You might also want to check out one of Toronto's many flea markets, which are full of vintage finds if you don't mind the hunt.